sharynys/mkpaper/README.md

 #send build command to pdflatex, this step actually requires pdflatex on the machine
 figobj.build_tex()
 ```
+Inserted figures need to be in pdf.

 ## Word doc
 Requires python-docx

+In summary, from the example (examples/example_mkpaper_doc.py):
 ```python
 import mkpaper as mp